kirschbaum/laravel-spark-pages/readme.md

 # Laravel Spark Pages

+**Note that this package is under active development.** We expect to have a stable version in the next week or two.
+In the meantime, use caution and feel free to submit a pull request if you see anything amiss.

 ## Overview

 This package adds a simple CMS-like page system to [Laravel Spark](https://spark.laravel.com/ "Laravel Spark").
 It allows developers and non-technical users to add and edit pages (articles, blog posts, FAQ's etc.) very quickly and without the need for a deployment.